Rade58/apis_trying_out_and_practicing/README.md

-# ONE BIG MESS (MADE JUST FOR ME, SO SKIP IT)
+# ONE BIG MESS (MADE JUST FOR ME, FOR MY UNREGULATED, OFTEN HARD TO UNDERSTAND NOTES)
 ## repo made only for practicing and learning purposes
 ## for learning how various APIs work
-## for learning syntax used inside .md files
+## for learning how to write syntax used inside .md files
 ## for practicing command line

 ### JAVASCRIPT FAJL     web_components/index.js (!PREMESTENO)